appixia/cartapi-plugin-prestashop/README.md

 ### Plugin Overrides Folder Structure

-`/modules/appixiacartapi/override/`
+`/modules/appixiacartapi/overrides/`
 The root of the overrides.
 All the core classes which you wish to override will be placed here.
 The class file names are identical to the plugin core class file names.

-`/modules/appixiacartapi/override/cms/`
+`/modules/appixiacartapi/overrides/cms/`
 Several places in the mobile app display regular HTML content from the Prestashop website.
 For example, inside the product details additional sections (like product stylist or product look) are plain HTML.
 The code that renders these HTML files is found in this folder.

-`/modules/appixiacartapi/override/cms/assets/`
+`/modules/appixiacartapi/overrides/cms/assets/`
 Static files required by the templates in the `/cms` folder.
 Mostly mobile-specific versions of JS and CSS files.

 ### Other Important Core Plugin Files

 Most of the interesting plugin core files are found in /modules/appixiacartapi.
 As stated before, you should not make modifications to these core files.
-All of your changes should be placed in the override folder.
+All of your changes should be placed in the overrides folder.

 `api.php`
 The main entry point for a Cart API call.
 The response is usually XML or JSON.
 The mobile app makes all of its API requests to this entry point.
 In order to debug, you can also make manual calls to this entry point using a regular desktop browser and see the responses (XML).